-30-10-108.
-Development setbacks from wells and facilities.
+30-11-108.
+Development setbacks from wells and facilities, and Visual Impact Mitigation.

-- (a) When wells are existing, buildings shall not be constructed within the following distances: - (1) Buildings not necessary to the operation of the well shall not be constructed within two hundred (200) feet of any such well. - (2) Any building to be used as a place of assembly, institution or school shall not be constructed within three hundred fifty (350) feet of any well.
+(a) When wells are existing, buildings shall not be constructed within the following distances:

+- (1)Buildings not necessary to the operation of the well shall not be constructed within two hundred (200) feet of any such well. - (2)Any building to be used as a place of assembly, institution or school shall not be constructed within three hundred fifty (350) feet of any well. - (3)Any well located less than three hundred and fifty (350) feet from an occupied building or structure shall be equipped with blowout preventers during drilling.